seagle0128/doom-modeline/README.md

 - An indicator for `ryo-modal` state
 - An indicator for remote host.
 - An indicator for current input method
-- Highlight project name in buffer information if `projectile` or `project` is available.
+- Truncated file names, file icon, buffer state and project name in buffer information segment, which is compatible with `projectile` or `project`.

 ## Install